hsujian/ruby_koans.vim/README.md

-This is quickfix for ruby_koans
+This is vim quickfix setting for ruby_koans